Frequently Asked Questions

 Our crew is trained in both first aid and CPR and there are first aid supplies on board.
-While we do not have a physician on board, we are never too far from a port where medical facilities are available.
+There is an onboard physician aboard the ship in Costa Rica, Panama, Colombia, and Galapagos; there is not a physician on board in our other destinations.

 Q. Will I get seasick?

-The areas and waters we travel are mostly protected.
-In the event of high winds or open passageway crossings you may encounter rough waters.
+While the areas and waters we travel are mostly protected, in the event of high winds or open passageway crossings you may encounter rough waters.
 Seasickness medication is kept on board all of our vessels, however, it is not recommended for children.
 If you are prone to seasickness or traveling with children, you should consult your physician prior to your departure.
-The Captain will update you when there might be extra motion so you can take the medication in enough time to be effective.
+The captain will update you when there might be extra motion so you can take the medication in enough time to be effective.

 Q. Are your vessels wheelchair accessible?

-We will earnestly try to accommodate guests wishing to travel with us.
-Our primary concern is the health, safety, and well being of our guests and crew.
-Guests with some mobility and who provide their own collapsible wheelchairs can generally be accommodated, but our vessels do not meet all applicable standards of the ADA Accessibility Guidelines for buildings and facilities.
+We earnestly try to accommodate all guests wishing to travel with us.
+Our primary concern is the health, safety, and well-being of our guests and crew.
+Guests requiring a wheelchair must provide their own collapsible wheelchair, but our vessels do not meet all applicable standards of the ADA Accessibility Guidelines for buildings and facilities.
+Some ports of call, shore excursions, docks, gangways, and certain physical conditions such as raised doorway thresholds, stairways, and narrow hallways may limit or preclude the accessibility of wheelchair guests from some areas or leaving the vessel.
 Guests needing any form of assistance and those who are physically disabled must be accompanied by someone who will take full responsibility for any needed assistance during the cruise and in the event of an emergency.

 Q. Will I need a special converter or adapter for the electricity?